Alaska Court Records

 What is an Alaska Divorce Decree?

-The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care in order to make changes in the future.
-The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+Family court documents include marriage and divorce records.
+Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care to make future changes.
+The individual nature of these records makes them considerably more difficult to find and obtain compared to other types of public records.
+These records are often unavailable through government sources or third-party public record websites.

 What is an Annulment in Alaska?

-Annulment is known as voidable marriage in Alaska.
+Annulment is known as a voidable marriage in Alaska.
 The state does not have a direct annulment order; however, interested parties may request that the court declare a marriage void if any of the grounds that the state laws provide exist.
-Grounds for a voidable marriage in Alaska include (AS 25.24.020):
+Grounds for a voidable marriage in Alaska generally include (AS 25.24.020):

 - When one party is still married to another partner who is alive